 If you have any issues voting on Election Day, know that help and support is available.
 You can call 866-OUR-VOTE if you experience any problems voting.
 Remember that if you are registered to vote and at your registered polling location, then you have a right to vote on Election Day.
 If you did not receive your mail-in ballot, then you have the right to request a provisional ballot at your polling location.
 If you did receive you mail-in ballot and did not yet mail it back, then it is recommended that you drop off your ballot as soon as possible, but no later than 8 p.m. on Election Day at your county elections office.
 You may also surrender your mail-in ballot at your polling location and vote in person instead if necessary.
 Pennsylvania voters can find more information about where they can vote in person or where drop boxes are located here.

 If you have voting questions and don't know what to do we're here to support you!
 University of Scranton students can email: firstname.lastname@example.org or call: 570-941-4419 with any voting questions.

 "People in every nation enhance the social dimension of their lives by acting as committed and responsible citizens." - Pope Francis

-The first step to voting is making sure that you are registered to vote and that your voter registration is up to date.
-The voter registration process is simple.
+Before you head to the polls on Election Day, be sure to verify your voter registration is up to date.
+Remember, you must vote where you are registered to vote.
+The voter registration verification process is simple.
 If you have any questions, we are here to help!Am I Registered to Vote?

 How to Vote